bit-broker/website/content/en/docs/contributor/webhooks.md

 description: How to use webhooks to incorporate live and on-demand data
 ---

 It is an expectation that the BitBroker catalog contains information which is useful to enable search and discovery of entity instances.
 Hence it contains key metadata - but it does not normally contain actual entity data.
 This is pulled on-demand via a webhook hosted by the data connector who contributed the entity record.

-The distinction between data and metadata [is covered in more detail](todo) in the [key concepts](/docs/concepts/) documentation.
+The distinction between data and metadata [is covered in more detail](/docs/concepts/catalog/#data-vs-metadata) in the [key concepts](/docs/concepts/) documentation.
+Depending on how data and metadata is balanced in a BitBroker instance, there may or may not be a requirement to host a webhook.

 In this section we will outline how to implement a webhook within a data container.